The most dangerous game in Texas doesn’t have menacing claws, sweeping tusks or broad headgear.

-Dove hunting was the most hazardous outdoors pursuit in Texas last year, and it’s a good bet it again will keep that title in 2013 as roughly 400,000 hunters are likely to pursue mourning doves and white-winged doves from the Panhandle to the Mexican border.
+Dove hunting again was the most hazardous outdoors pursuit in Texas in 2016, and it’s a good bet it again will keep that title in 2017 as hundreds of thousands of hunters will pursue mourning doves and white-winged doves from the Panhandle to the Mexican border.

 Dove hunting offers a number of dangers, chiefly the inherent risk that comes with the proximity of hunters armed with weapons capable of inflicting serious damage – even out to distances that many may consider relatively safe from bird shot.

-According to Texas Parks and Wildlife Department data, there were more than 1.155 million hunting licenses sold in 2012 and 25 firearm-related hunting accidents, including five fatal incidents.
-Of that total, nine accidents were reported by dove hunters, the most for any species.
+According to Texas Parks and Wildlife Department data, there were more than 1.27 million hunting licenses sold in 2016 and 26 firearm-related hunting accidents, including five fatal incidents.
+Of that total, seven accidents were reported by dove hunters, the most for any species.
 It should be noted that the dove-hunting accident total actually fell from 12 incidents each in 2014 and 2015.

 A couple of decades ago in Brown County, a varied group was out quail hunting and a simple twist of fate meant the difference between life and death for a young hunter whose only mistake was being in the wrong place at the wrong time.
 After a couple of pointers locked in on a covey in a thick clump of brush and grass, the four-hunter party cautiously approached with their scatterguns at the ready.
 Within steps of a young pup and a seasoned furry tracker the quail blasted out in all directions, fluttering low and fast as they typically do.
 An instant later, barrels barked, and a few birds dropped.

 But so did a youngster on his first hunt, hit in the chest at about 40 yards with a wad of No. 8 shot.
 Luckily for him, one of his hunting partners that day was a doctor.
 Even luckier, the old man was willing to massage his heart to keep it beating.